lgaida/mediumish-gohugo-theme/README.md

       customcss:
         - /css/my-custom-css.css

+### Comments

 The Medium website displays the number of "claps" and comments each posts receives.
 If you have supplied your Disqus API key in the configuration above, the Mediumish theme will simulate this using the [Disqus API](https://help.disqus.com/en/articles/1717086-available-public-api-data), following the general strategy outlined in [this article](https://stackoverflow.com/questions/16243972/showing-disqus-comment-count-in-a-div-or-span-not-a-href).
-A tiny snippet of JavaScript obtains the number of likes and comments by making a GET call to the Disqus method `threads/details.jsonp`, which returns a JSON object that looks like this (additional attributes omitted for brevity):
+A small JavaScript snippet obtains the number of likes and comments by making a GET call to the Disqus method `threads/details.jsonp`, which returns a JSON object that looks like this (additional attributes omitted for brevity):

     {"code":0,
      "response":{